-- The Development Site is located approximately 1.5km west of the town of Stornoway, Isle of Lewis (see Figure 1.1 and 1.2 in Appendix 1).
+- 1.3.1 The Development Site is located approximately 1.5km west of the town of Stornoway, Isle of Lewis (see Figure 1.1 and 1.2 in Appendix 1).
 It is centred at National Grid Reference (NGR) E137149 N933373.
-The Development Site extends to approximately 1,700ha, although the wind farm infrastructure would occupy only a small part of the overall Development Site. - The topography of the Development Site ranges between 50 150m Above Ordnance Datum (AOD), with three hillocks within its northern, central and southern areas.
+The Development Site extends to approximately 1,700ha, although the wind farm infrastructure would occupy only a small part of the overall Development Site (35.23ha, as identified in Al Appendix 9G, Table 9G.1). - 1.3.2 The topography of the Development Site ranges between 50 150m Above Ordnance Datum (AOD), with three hillocks within its northern, central and southern areas.
 The Development Site is dominated by blanket bog and associated mosses and heather, though there are some areas of woodland present.
 There are also a large number of water bodies, both standing and flowing, none of which have any conservation designations. - Access to the Development Site would be via the A859.
-Pentland Road runs through the northern part of the Development Site, and partly along the western boundary. - The nearest settlement to the Development Site is Stornoway, located approximately 1.5km to the east.
+Pentland Road runs through the northern part of the Development Site, and partly along the western boundary. - 1.3.4 The nearest settlement to the Development Site is Stornoway, located approximately 1.5km to the east.
 There are no occupied properties within 1.5km of the Development Site.
 The nearest occupied property is a property on the A858, described in the residential visual amenity assessment (Appendix 6C of the EIA Report) as 'No 21 on the A858', approximately 1.8km from the Development Site.
 An unoccupied property (Druim Dubh) is approximately 1km from the Development Site.
-This property is owned by the Applicant, who is considering possible uses; any proposals to re-use the property would be subject to a separate planning permission. - Other than the residential area of Stornoway to the east, the area surrounding the Development Site consists predominantly of boggy, undeveloped peatland.
-The Development Site is not subject to any environmental designations. - A large part of the area to the west of the Development Site is included in the Lewis Peatlands, which is designated as a Ramsar Site, Special Protection Area (SPA) and Special Area of Conservation (SAC) primarily on the basis of its blanket bog habitats and bird population. - The operational three turbine Beinn Ghrideag wind farm is located on the western edge of the Development Site within the red line boundary.
+This property is owned by the Applicant, who is considering possible uses; any proposals to re-use the property would be subject to a separate planning permission. - 1.3.5 Other than the residential area of Stornoway to the east, the area surrounding the Development Site consists predominantly of boggy, undeveloped peatland.
+The Development Site is not subject to any environmental designations.

+- A large part of the area to the west of the Development Site is included in the Lewis Peatlands, which is designated as a Ramsar Site, Special Protection Area (SPA) and Special Area of Conservation (SAC) primarily on the basis of its blanket bog habitats and bird population. - 1.3.7 The operational three turbine Beinn Ghrideag Wind Farm is located on the western edge of the Development Site within the red line boundary.
 The operational Pentland Road seven turbine wind farm is located to the north west of the Development Site, and the single Bridge Cottages Newmarket turbine is located to the north east.
 The operational Creed single turbine is located to the south east, as is the three turbine Arnish Moor scheme.
 The Baile au Truseil three turbine scheme is located approximately 15km to the north of the Development Site and the Horshader single turbine a similar distance to the north west.
 There are a number of consented schemes in the area, including the 45 turbine Muaitheabhal scheme located approximately 20km to the south of the Development Site, and the North Tolsta and Druim Leatherann schemes which are located 18km to the north east of the Development Site.
-These schemes are illustrated on Figure 6.8 of the EIA Report.

-- The Development Site is owned by the Stornoway Trust and is primarily used for grazing, forestry, angling and peat cutting.
+These schemes are illustrated on EIA Figure 6.8. - 1.3.8 The Development Site is owned by the Stornoway Trust and is primarily used for grazing, forestry, angling and peat cutting.
 The Bhein Ghridag Wind Farm is located with the Development Site.
-The Bennadrove landfill site and recycling point is located in the northern third of the Development Site, close to Loch Àirigh na Lìc. - The Development Site has consent for the 36 turbine Consented Development.
+The Bennadrove landfill site and recycling point is located in the northern third of the Development Site, close to Loch Àirigh na Lìc. - 1.3.9 The Development Site has consent for the 36 turbine Consented Development.